Inversion-Based Style Transfer with Diffusion Models: Conclusion

 \section{Conclusion}

-We introduce a novel example-guided artistic image generation task called creativity transfer, which refers to learning the high-level textual descriptions of a single painting image and then guides the text-to-image generative model to create images of specific artistic appearance.
+We introduce a novel example-guided artistic image generation framework called InST, which refers to learning the high-level textual descriptions of a single painting image and then guiding the text-to-image generative model in creating images of specific artistic appearance.
 We propose an attention-based textual inversion method to invert a painting into the corresponding textual embeddings, which benefits from the aligned text and image feature spaces of CLIP.
-Extensive experimental results demonstrate that our method achieves superior image-to-image and text-to-image generation results compared with state-of-the-art approaches.
+The extensive experimental results demonstrate that our method achieves superior image-to-image and text-to-image generation results compared with state-of-the-art approaches.
 Our approach is intended to pave the way for upcoming unique artistic image synthesis tasks.

+{ \paragraph{Acknowledgment} This work was supported in part by National Key R\&D Program of China under no. 2020AAA0106200, by National Natural Science Foundation of China under nos.
+61832016, U20B2070, and 62102162, and in part by Beijing Natural Science Foundation under no. L221013. }

 { }